SAFRAN-LAB/BBFMM2D/README.md

 You can define your own kernel inside `kernel_Func(Point r0, Point r1)`, it takes two Points as input and returns a double value ( <img src="http://latex.codecogs.com/svg.latex? $Q_{ij}$." border="0"/>  ).

-#####3.3.2 Usage of multiple kernels
+#####3.2.4 Usage of multiple kernels

-You can also define and use multiple kernels in one file, but make sure to have different class names. e.g.
+You can also use multiple kernels (user defined kernels and standard kernels) in one file, but make sure to have different class names. e.g.

 	class myKernelA: public kernel_Base{